satyanarayan-rao/star_protocol_enhancer_cooperativity/README.md

 ## Before you begin

-Please download the sequencing data, and keep them in `data_from_geo/`.
+Data for demo is included in this github repository, but to visualize at your sites of interest, please download the sequencing data, and keep them in `data_from_geo/`.
 Here is the list of URLs for the sequencing data.
 ```
 ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR313/006/SRR3133326/SRR3133326_1.fastq.gz
 ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR313/006/SRR3133326/SRR3133326_2.fastq.gz